forem/forem/docs/installation/windows.md

    - Take a look at `Envfile`.
 This file lists all the `ENV` variables we use and provides a fake default for any missing keys.
+   - If you use a remote computer as dev env, you need to set `APP_DOMAIN` variable to the remote computer's domain name.
    - The [backend guide](/backend) will show you how to get free API keys for additional services that may be required to run certain parts of the app.
    - For any key that you wish to enter/replace: